crowdin-node/crowdin-glossary/readme.md

 ### `glossary.fromFile(filename)`

-Uploads entries from the a file provided.
+Uploads entries from the file provided.
 Entries only exist in memory until you call `glossary.upload()`

 - `filename` String (required)(should be the relative path to the .json file)